vy538/idea-generator/README.md

 ## User Flow

-1. User visits the website
+1. User visits the website on desktop, tablet, or mobile device
 2. Main page displays a slot machine interface with five category slots
 3. User clicks "Generate" to spin for new random ideas
 4. User can switch between English and Chinese
 5. Gallery page showcases illustrations with generated idea tags
-6. Enlarged view available for illustrations in the gallery
+6. Enlarged view available for illustrations in the gallery on all devices
+7. Mobile users can access navigation options via a hamburger menu

 ## Technologies Used

 - React
 - TypeScript
 - react-i18next
+- styled-components
+- react-responsive
 - Netlify

 ## Future Improvements

-- Responsive design that works on both desktop and mobile devices
 - Implement backend API
 - Add more categories and ideas
 - User accounts with favorite combinations